StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-mattermost-endpoint.md

     **Name \***

     The endpoint name, used to identify this Mattermost integration in TheHive.
+This name must be unique, as two endpoints can't have the same name.

     **URL \***

-    The Mattermost webhook URL where notifications will be sent.
-This should be a valid and accessible Mattermost incoming webhook.
+    The URL used to connect to your Mattermost instance.

     **Username**

-    The username that will appear as the sender of the message in Mattermost.
+    The default username used to send messages.
 If left blank, the default username configured in Mattermost will be used.

     **Channel**

-    The Mattermost channel where the message should be sent.
+    The default channel used to send messages.
 If specified, this overrides the default channel set in the Mattermost webhook configuration.

 6. {!includes/authentication-type.md!}